Restaurants struggle as coronavirus fears keep diners away

 One by one, they saw restaurants all around them shut down.

-The National Restaurant Association says since the beginning of July, nearly 100,000 dining rooms have been forced to close again by state or local mandates across the S.S.
+The National Restaurant Association says since the beginning of July, nearly 100,000 dining rooms have been forced to close again by state or local mandates across the U.S.

-In Pennsylvania, Governor Tom Wolf has rolled back restrictions for indoor dining from 50% to 25% capacity.
+In Pennsylvania, Governor Tom Wolf has rolled back restrictions on indoor dining from 50% to 25% capacity.
 In Philadelphia, indoor dining is still shut down.

 "That does hurt us, especially in the hot summer days.
 Even if you have a large sitting capacity outside, nobody wants to sit outside, too hot," said Torres.